About the Journal

 DCIP aims to:

-• Accept works from established scholars
+- Accept works from established scholars.

-• Encourage small-scale research (quantitative or qualitative or mixed methods)
+- Encourage small-scale research (quantitative or qualitative or mixed methods).

-• Encourage creative submissions as well as manuscripts
+- Encourage creative submissions as well as manuscripts.

-• Consider original language submissions for creative works
+- Consider original language submissions for creative works.

-• Publish works from geographical regions beyond the global west, global north, or Anglophone world
+- Publish works from geographical regions beyond the global west, global north, or Anglophone world.

-• Accept diverse understandings of decolonization
+- Accept diverse understandings of decolonization.

-• Accept diverse understandings of deconstruction
+- Accept diverse understandings of deconstructing criminology.

-• Support practitioners or those without an institutional affiliation
+- Support practitioners or those without an institutional affiliation.

-• Accept Indigenous knowledge and ways of knowing
+- Accept Indigenous knowledge and ways of knowing.

-Copyright and Open Access Policy
+Open Access Policy

 DCIP is an open access journal which means that all its content aligns with the principle of barrier-free research and scholarship.
 In support of greater access and dissemination of global knowledge, this journal has no fees or charges for submission, publication, or access.
-Copyright for published articles are retained by the author(s) under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
+DCIP permits authors to publish portions of their published work elsewhere.
+Permission is provided when authors acknowledge that it was previously published in our DCIP journal.

 Archiving and Preservation